noteflakes-music/lyp/docs/developer-guide.md

 ## Scheme API

-Lyp provides loaded packages with a Scheme API in order to facilitate handling relative paths and loading of Lilypond include files and Scheme files.
+lyp provides loaded packages with a Scheme API in order to facilitate handling relative paths and loading of Lilypond include files and Scheme files.

 ### General